 - Magnetic resonance imaging (MRI): A diagnostic test that produces images of body structures using powerful magnets and computer technology; can show the spinal cord, nerve roots and surrounding areas as well as enlargement, degeneration, disc herniations, infections and tumors.

-- Myelogram: An X-ray of the spinal canal following injection of a contrast material into the surrounding cerebrospinal fluid spaces; can show pressure on the spinal cord or nerves due to herniated discs, bone spurs or tumors.
+- Myelogram: An X-ray of the spinal canal following injection of contrast material into the surrounding cerebrospinal fluid spaces; can show pressure on the spinal cord or nerves due to herniated discs, bone spurs or tumors.

 - X-rays: X-rays can show the boney structures of the spine.
 This provides information on spinal alignment, presence of arthritis, disc degeneration and fractures.
 X-rays are utilized as a relatively low risk postoperative imaging study to monitor the spine and any instrumentation placed.